vazome/PowerShellScripts/README.md

 This is the main repository for my PowerShell works.
 I need time to adapt and commit all my curren scripts to GitHub.
 ## Search tools
 ### [LogToolkit](/Up%20To%20Date/Text%20Sort/LogToolkit.ps1)
+THE MOST CURRENT PROJECT
-With this you can easily find values, compare, format to sql what you want from JSON like or Text, Log file
+With this you can easily find values, compare, format to sql what you want from JSON like or Text, Log file</br>
+Works with huge files too!
 ## Deployment purpose scripts
 ### [Deploy multiple EXEs and MSIs packages](/UpToDate/DeployExeAndMsi.ps1)
-The script automatically lauches installers in a specified folder<br/>
+The script automatically launches installers in a specified folder</br>
 Milestones:
 - Specify own folder
 - Silent install option